CFHTLS Overview

 at its May 2002 meeting.
 Various reports and recommendations have been written

-in the course of the year 2001 and, though a bit dated today, they still contain
+over the course of the year 2001 by the Steering Group and, though a bit dated today, they still contain

 the core rational for the survey.
 The documents are presented